tutorbookapp/tutorbook/README.md

 #### `npm run dev`

-Runs `next` which starts Next.js in development mode
+Runs `next` which starts Next.js in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 #### `npm run build`

-Runs `next build` which builds the application for production usage
+Runs `next build` which builds the application for production usage.

 #### `npm run start`

-Runs `next start` which starts a Next.js production server
+Runs `next start` which starts a Next.js production server.